 Beta Marine 35hp 4cyl diesel installed new in 2012.
 Serviced annually.

 Darglow Featherstream bronze feathering propeller fitted new in 2020.
 Gives 5 knots cruising speed at 1800rpm.

 3 x 12 volt 100ah batteries, new in 2017.
 2 batteries for domestics and 1 for engine starting.

 Charged by a 120amp engine alternator, or through the Sterling ProCharge 30amp 240 volt charger on the shore power system.

 100W solar panel to maintain batteries.

-180 litres of diesel in a single stainless steel tank one side of the engine.
-Separate diesel tank to feed the diesel fired cabin heater but is linked to the main tank.
+180 litres of diesel in 2 separaye stainless steel tank one side of the engine.
+Small of the 2 tanks feeds the diesel fired cabin heater but is linked to the main tank.

 5 berths including a double, single quarter berth and 1 saloon settee berth and a pilot berth.